-$$f^{t+T}(x) = f^{t}(x), \qquad T > 0$$ (14.1)
+$$f^{t+T}(x) = f^t(x), \qquad T > 0$$ (14.1)

 We know from chapter 11 that cycles are the necessary ingredient for evaluation of spectra of evolution operators.
 In chapter 9 we have developed a qualitative theory of how these cycles are laid out topologically.
 This chapter is intended as a hands-on guide to extraction of periodic orbits, and should be skipped on first reading - you can return to it whenever the need for finding actual cycles arises.
-A serious cyclist might want to also learn about the variational methods to find cycles, chapter 25.
-They are particularly useful when little is understood about the topology of a flow, such as in high-dimensional periodic orbit searches.

 A prime cycle p of period T_p is a single traversal of the orbit, so our task will be to find a cycle point $x \in p$ and the shortest time T_p for which (14.1) has a solution.
-A cycle point of a flow f^t which crosses a Poincaré section n_p times is a fixed point of the P^{n_p} iterate of the Poincaré section return map P, hence we shall refer to all cycles as "fixed points" in this chapter.
+A cycle point of a flow which crosses a Poincaré section n_p times is a fixed point of the f^{n_p} iterate of the Poincaré section return map, hence we shall refer to all cycles as "fixed points" in this chapter.
 By cyclic invariance, stability eigenvalues and the period of the cycle are independent of the choice of the initial point, so it will suffice to solve (14.1) at a single cycle point.